kianenigma/what-blockchain-actually/content/Content/What/What Is This All About?.md

+---
+Description: A high level description of what the whole blockchain industry is about.
+---

 ## Owning Digital Money

 To understand what blockchains are about, let's dive right into the age-old example of owning digital money: